BetonQuest/BetonQuest/docs/Documentation/Configuration/Plugin-Config.md

 The language option sets the default language of BetonQuest.
 It is used for all players that do not have a specific language set or as fallback language just in case.
 You can see all available languages in the `lang` folder, and you can add your own language files there.
+The language consists of a 2 to 3 character language key (a-z in lowercase), followed by a dash and at least 2 characters from a-z, A-Z, numbers and dashes.

 ## `text_parser` - Default text parser
 Set the default parser used to format all text in betonquest.